How to Take the Ohio Driving Test

 The vision test is very straightforward, and you just have to read letters or numbers correctly to ensure you’ve got adequate eyesight.

 No one likes to fail, but if you do, you can take the knowledge test again after 24 hours have passed.
-Once you pass, you’ll need to head on over to the local deputy registrar license agency to pick up a temporary instruction permit identification card (TIPIC).
+Once you pass, you’ll need to head over to the local deputy registrar license agency to pick up a temporary instruction permit identification card (TIPIC).

 The Road Test